cpp-tutor/abaci0-literate/Abaci0.md

 This implementation file is the only part of the compiler which directly utilizes the X3 library, specifically header `<boost/spirit/home/x3.hpp>`.
 To describe X3 (very) briefly, it allows rule-based analysis and conversion of textual input, where complex rules are synthesised from elementary ones.
 This sounds a lot like the way parser-generators such as `bison` operate, and indeed there are similarities.
 However with X3 full control of the textual input is maintained, while parser-generators require a scanner function to return numeric tokens for matched strings.
 It is claimed that the parsing performance of X3 is close to that achieved with a hand-written parser, and there is no intermediate C++ file, the X3 rule definitions compile straight to object code.

-The "compilation pipeline" is by implication modified from the usual "Lexer -> Parser -> Analysis -> Code Generation", to simply "Lexical Analysis -> Code Generation".
+The "compilation pipeline" is by implication modified from the usual *Lexer&xrarr; Parser&xrarr; Analysis&xrarr; Code Generation*, to simply *Lexical Analysis&xrarr; Code Generation*.
 Importantly, there is no need for a symbol table to be active during the parsing phase.

 Writing an X3 parser involves a considerable amount of boilerplate code, but the rule definitions themselves are described using a terse syntax that resembles that for regular expressions (with necessary allowances for conventional C++ operator syntax).
 For a more complete introduction and a quick start, consult the X3 documentation; listed below are some of the most basic X3 constructs to allow the reader to gain some understanding of the source code for this file.